p2-inc/phasetwo-docs/docs/securing-applications/index.md

 ```

 ### Libraries
 Also, here is an unofficial list of OpenID Connect libraries we've heard good things about.
+Please [email us](mailto:support@phasetwo.io) if you're a library author, and you'd like to see your library linked here, or if you've had success with a library not listed here.

 - JavaScript (client-side)
   - [JavaScript](https://www.keycloak.org/docs/latest/securing_apps/#_javascript_adapter)
 - Node.js (server-side)